linode/docs/docs/guides/development/javascript/javascript-objects-tutorial/index.md

 And, as you would expect, I'm mortal.
 {{< /output >}}

-You can even extend on your constructors using additional constructors.
-Below, a `Philosopher` constructor extends on the `Person` constructor defined above:
+You can even extend your constructors using additional constructors.
+Below, a `Philosopher` constructor extends the `Person` constructor defined above:

     function Philosopher(name, fingers, branch) {
         Person.call(this, name, "Philosopher", fingers);